dfinity/examples/motoko/threshold-schnorr/README.md

 - The sample canister uses the key derivation string for the derivation path.
-- The sample canister uses the above to request a signature from the threshold Schnorr [subnet](https://wiki.internetcomputer.org/wiki/Subnet_blockchain) (the threshold Schnorr is a subnet specializing in generating threshold Schnorr signatures).
+- The sample canister uses the above to request a signature from the threshold Schnorr [subnet](https://wiki.internetcomputer.org/wiki/Subnet_blockchain) (the threshold Schnorr subnet is a subnet generating threshold Schnorr signatures).

 This tutorial gives a complete overview of the development, starting with downloading [`dfx`](https://internetcomputer.org/docs/current/developer-docs/setup/index.md), up to the deployment and trying out the code on the mainnet.